Digital Exclusive Inland Forecast Sunday

 Top Stories

-Erie County Executive Kathy Dahlkemper announces three new cases of COVID-19 in Erie County
+Erie County Executive Kathy Dahlkemper announces two new cases of COVID-19 in Erie County

 Video